Se7enB2st/SMTP-Analyzer/README.md

 # SMTP-Analyzer

 A command-line tool to diagnose and troubleshoot scan-to-email issues by analyzing SMTP configurations and testing email delivery.
-Uses only built-in bash commands and tools.
+Available in both Bash and PowerShell versions.

 ## Features